Sumanth17-git/aiops_training/dynatrace/oneagent_ansible/Readme.md

    Once generated, copy the **API Token** for use in your automation or setup.

+## Installation Script URL
-## Installation script URL: Obtain the OneAgent installation script URL from your Dynatrace environment.
+Obtain the OneAgent installation script URL from your Dynatrace environment.
 For example:

 ```bash
 https://<environment-id>.live.dynatrace.com/api/v1/deployment/installer/agent/unix/default/latest?Api-Token=<token>&arch=x86